 While he doesn’t view himself as a crusader, his continued darkroom use has kept this beautiful medium alive.
 In no small part to his unintended keeping the faith.
 It’s not that he “hates” digital.
 He does not.
 And in fact welcomes the technological advances of the internet, cell phones, etc. And usually prefaces every query of his chosen medium with, “It’s not us versus them.”
 It’s just us and them.
 He would just like to see darkroom technique and analog photography not become some lost art.

 While his love of analog really extends to the whole process, a modern Facebook society may consider that a detriment.
 The ‘fear’ of developing the film, getting it safely tucked into their plastic sleeves, contact printing, then, developing the print and knowing it will always be unique in its existence.
 Having not been produced with ones and zeros.
-It’s an excitement and adrenalin rush he’s never lost.
+It’s an excitement and adrenaline rush he’s never lost.

 Even the mounting and final preparation before an exhibit.
 What’s not to like?
 A euphoria that cannot be quantified.
 And it’s exemplified in the “beauty of grain”.
 Toby Deveson considers every print to be a ‘work of art’,…irrespective of subject matter.
 In the footsteps of a Cartier-Bresson or Salgado.